andyyoon2/lyrix/README.md

 Your commit will have the next lyric line as the title, with your message as the description.

+Tip: Use `git commit -m ""` to let lyrix provide just the title.

 ## Commands

 ### `lyrix start <artist> <title>`